Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 At Till Freitag, we work with all three approaches:

-- Kimi K2.5 for bulk research and data collection
+- Kimi K2.5 for bulk research and data gathering

 - Airtable HyperAgent for client-facing agent teams (we're in the closed beta)